Dhaval1094/DTScrollableTabbar-Swift/README.md

 # Usage

-It could be used in project as folows.
+It could be used in project as follows.

     //Take a UIView object in story board.
 Set subclass DTTabBarView to it.
     //Then take outlet.